Keyboard shortcuts

 • Reduced integration burden for users trying multiple assistants

-• RAG describes how to retrieve and use context within a single LLM interaction
+• Retrieval-Augmented Generation describes how to retrieve and use context within a single Large Language Model, or LLM, interaction

 • MCP defines how systems connect to provide that context and more